servusdei2018/infra/README.md

 ## Getting Started

-Although these playbooks were created for original use, they may be easily repurposed for use elsewhere.
+Although these playbooks were created for my personal use, they may be easily repurposed for use elsewhere.

 To get up and running, populate `servers_example.yml` with your server information, rename it to `servers.yml` and run